gohugoio/hugo/content/en/templates/shortcode-templates.md

 If a closing shortcode is used, the `.Inner` variable will be populated with all of the content between the opening and closing shortcodes.
 If a closing shortcode is required, you can check the length of `.Inner` as an indicator of its existence.

-A shortcode with content declared via the `.Inner` variable can also be declared without the inline content and without the closing shortcode by using the self-closing syntax:
+A shortcode with content declared via the `.Inner` variable can also be declared without the content and without the closing by using the self-closing syntax:

 ```
 {{</* innershortcode /*/>}}